 Well, yes.
 Technically it works.
 Regular Sharpie markers will show up if you use them to draw on rocks.
 But should you use Sharpies to draw on rocks?
 It depends.

 If you’re just looking for a quick fun rock craft to do with kids, then Regular Sharpies will work.
 But if you want to make painted rocks that last without fading and can be placed outside, you’ll be way better off using one of the other markers above.

-- Sealing rocks painted with Sharpie markers requires an extra step.
+Secondly, final sealing of rocks decorated with Sharpie markers requires an extra step.
 Using a brush-on or spray sealer directly over Sharpie will smear and blur, ruining your design completely.
-For better results, first let the rocks dry for at least 24 hours.
-Apply 2 or more coats of Mod Podge or white glue, then apply sealer after drying.
+For better results, first let the rocks dry for at least 24 hours, then apply 2 or more coats of Mod Podge or white glue, then apply sealer after drying.